designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 > gulp

 Which should bring up a little help message with the available options.
-If you cannot see this, try doing a fresh clone of this repo and retrying the installation steps.
+_If you cannot see this_, try doing a **fresh clone of this repo** and retrying the installation steps.

 ###To Create templates###